 Virtual flight operations are handled on the platform "vAMSYS".
 A separate registration, independent from us, is necessary on this platform (link see below).
 In order to reduce your effort, registering at vAMSYS will automatically register you as member at our Association, thus you only have to register once.
 Please note, vAMSYS has separate privacy policies, terms and conditions which are independent from ours.
 Technical problems and questions concerning the use of vAMSYS will be handled directly by vAMSYS.

 To facilitate communications with our members, we operate a forum, which serves as primary and central communication platform of our VA.
-Furthermore, we have a site on Facebook and offer a Discord server for quick and informal exchange.
+Furthermore, we have a presence on Facebook and have organised topic-based channels on Discord for quick and informal exchange.
+(Please note Facebook and Discord are services which are not operated by our Association.
+Using these platforms is subject to their respective terms.)

 By applying for a membership with us (by registering at vAMSYS) you accept and obey our rules.